pokgak/micropic/README.md

     - return permanent link for each of the picture
 - Story 2.2:
     - generate thumbnail for images bigger than 128px by 128px
+    - thumbnail encoded as base64 in JSON response
     - thumbnails respect the uploaded image aspect ratio

 Not done: